ymadoff/ryba/core/network.coffee.md

 The module accept the following properties:

+*   `hosts_disabled` (boolean)
+    Do not update the "/etc/hosts" file, disable the effect of the "network.hosts_auto" and "network.hosts" properties, default to "false".
-*   `network.auto_hosts` (boolean)
+*   `network.hosts_auto` (boolean)
     Enrich the "/etc/hosts" file with the server hostname present on the cluster, default to false
 *   `network.hosts` (object)
     Enrich the "/etc/hosts" file with custom adresses, the keys represent the IPs and the value the hostnames, optional.
 *   `network.resolv` (string)
     Content of the '/etc/resolv.conf' file, optional.